Onahi7/triskideas/COMMENTS_FEATURE.md

 5. Admin reviews comment in `/admin/comments`
 6. Admin approves comment
 7. Comment appears on blog post
+8. Admin gets an email alert for each new pending comment

 ### Newsletter Popup Flow:
 1. User visits site